ActivitySim/populationsim/docs/application_configuration.rst

 	* Geographic CrossWalk
 	* Control data at each control geography

-For each input table, user is required to specify an import table name, input CSV file name, index column name and column name map (only for renaming column names).
-User can also specify a list of columns to be dropped.
+For each input table, the user is required to specify an import table name, input CSV file name, index column name and column name map (only for renaming column names).
+The user can also specify a list of columns to be dropped from the input synthetic population seed data.
 An example is shown below followed by description of attributes.

 ::